telerik/maui-docs/controls/accordion/item-spacing.md

 # .NET MAUI Accordion Item Spacing

-Through the `Spacing` (`double`) property you can specify the distance between the Accordion items.
+Through the `Spacing` (`double`) property, you can specify the distance between the Accordion items.
 The default value is 0.

 ## Example